keertanavc/archive/imdb_network_project.md

 - Descriptive analysis and the blockmodel analysis show that resources are concentrated at the top and top directors and producers prefer to work with each other.

 **Tools and models used:**
-- Data Collection: OMDb API, BeautifulSoup, MPI,
+- Data Collection: OMDb API, BeautifulSoup, MPI
-- Analysis: PySpark ML, scipy, NetworkX, GraphX, [CONCOR](https://www.r-bloggers.com/2015/05/concor-in-r/),
+- Analysis: PySpark ML, scipy, NetworkX, GraphX, [CONCOR](https://www.r-bloggers.com/2015/05/concor-in-r/)
 - Visualization: [Gephi](https://gephi.org/), seaborn, MS Excel